workshopdemos/modernization-carddemo/GENERATIVE_README.md

     <img src='diagrams/code4z_assistant/chat_explain.png' alt="Explain in chat" style='min-width: 200pt; max-width: 400pt;' />

 4. Ask follow-up questions as required.
 You can also select a specific part of the code and repeat the explanation process to focus on that part.
-To add the selected code to the chat, press  `⌘`+`L` on macOS or `Ctrl`+`L` on Windows.
+To add the selected code to the chat, press <kbd>⌘/Ctrl</kbd> + <kbd>L</kbd>.

     <img src='diagrams/code4z_assistant/explain_snippet.png' alt="Explain a snippet of the code" style='min-width: 300pt; max-width: 600pt;'/>